ThummalaSharanKumar/SIH_Team_OG/README.md

 This project builds an AI-driven system to predict student dropout risk using data like attendance, grades, engagement, and fee status.
 With feature engineering, a Random Forest model, and visual insights, it highlights at-risk students early, enabling educators to take proactive, data-driven interventions.

-Here is a complete guide on how to set up and run your "Mentor's Eye" application on your system or any new system, assuming all the project files are in one folder.

-To make this process easier, I've also created a requirements.txt file for you.
-This file lists all the necessary Python libraries, allowing you to install them with a single command.

-Code snippet

-flask
-pandas
-scikit-learn
-joblib
-Faker
-numpy
-seaborn
-matplotlib
-eof

----
+Mentor's Eye: A Holistic AI-Powered Student Success Platform 🚀 Project Overview
+Mentor's Eye is a comprehensive web application designed to help educational institutions proactively identify students at risk of dropping out.
+Moving beyond traditional metrics, this platform integrates academic data, behavioral patterns, and self-reported wellness indicators to create a holistic "whole student" profile.

+The system uses a machine learning model to predict risk and presents the insights on an intuitive, interactive dashboard.
+This empowers mentors and counselors to intervene early, effectively, and with the right context, providing targeted support where it's needed most.

+✨ Key Features
+Holistic Risk Prediction: Utilizes a Random Forest model trained on academic, demographic, and wellness data (financial stress, health, career confidence) for a nuanced understanding of student risk.

+Interactive Dashboard: A clean, user-friendly interface for viewing all students, sorted and color-coded by their predicted risk level (High, Medium, Low).

+Detailed Student Profiles: A comprehensive drill-down view for each student, showcasing their full academic, demographic, and wellness profile.

+Dynamic Intervention Playbook: An intelligent, context-aware playbook that suggests specific, actionable interventions based on the reasons for a student's risk.

+Historical Trend Analysis: Visualizes key metrics like attendance and grades over time with line charts, helping mentors spot crucial trends.

+Mentor Notes & Logging: A persistent logging system that allows mentors to record interactions and track a student's progress directly within the application, backed by a database.

+Secure User Authentication: A complete login system ensures that only authorized personnel can access sensitive student data.

+🛠️ Tech Stack
+Backend: Python, Flask

+Database: SQLite

+Machine Learning: Scikit-learn, Pandas, NumPy

+Frontend: HTML, Tailwind CSS, JavaScript

+Data Visualization: Chart.js

-### ## Setup and Execution Guide
+⚙️ Setup and Execution Guide

-Follow these steps in order.
-The setup (Steps 1-3) only needs to be done once on a new system.
+Follow these instructions to set up and run the application on a new system.

+1. Prerequisites
+Python 3.8 or higher

+pip (Python package installer)

+2. Initial Setup
+Clone the repository or ensure all project files are in a single directory.

-#### **Step 1: Set Up a Virtual Environment (Recommended)**
+a.
+Create and Activate a Virtual Environment (Recommended)

-It's a best practice to create an isolated environment for your project.
-Open your terminal or command prompt in your project folder and run:
+Open your terminal or command prompt in the project directory and run:

-bash
 # Create the virtual environment
 python -m venv .venv

-# Activate it (on Windows)
+# Activate on Windows
 .venv\Scripts\activate

-# Activate it (on Mac/Linux)
+# Activate on Mac/Linux
 source .venv/bin/activate

-Step 2: Install All Required Libraries
+b.
+Install Dependencies

-With your virtual environment active, use the provided requirements.txt file to install all the project's dependencies in one go.
+Use the provided requirements.txt file to install all necessary libraries with a single command:

-Bash

 pip install -r requirements.txt

-Step 3: Run the One-Time Setup Scripts
+3. One-Time Data & Model Pipeline Execution
-You must run the following four scripts in this specific order.
-They will create your database, train your model, generate the historical data, and move that data into the database.
+You must run the following scripts in this exact order.
+They will create the database, generate the complete dataset, train the model, and populate the database.

+a.
+Setup the Database
+This creates the mentors_eye.db file with the required tables.

 python database_setup.py

+b.
+Generate the Master Dataset
+This creates the master_student_data_historical.csv file.

+python generate_master_data.py

+c.
+Train the Machine Learning Model
+This trains the model and creates the necessary .joblib files.

 python train_model.py

-python generate_historical_data.py
+d.
+Migrate Data to the Database
+This populates the database with the data from the master CSV.

 python migrate_data.py

-Step 4: Run the Application
+4. Run the Application
-After the one-time setup is complete, you can now start your web application.
+Once the one-time setup is complete, you can start the Flask web server with this command:

-Bash

 python app.py

-Step 5: Access the Dashboard
+5. Access the Dashboard
-Open your web browser and go to the following address.
-You will be greeted by the login page.
+Open your web browser and navigate to the following address:

 http://127.0.0.1:5000

+You will be directed to the login page.
+Use the following credentials to access the dashboard:

+Email: mentor@college.edu

+Password: password123

-Use the credentials mentor@college.edu and password123 to log in and use your fully functional dashboard.
+You can now use your fully functional "Mentor's Eye" application!